Backhand Dink in Pickleball: 5 Fixes to Stop Pop Ups and Build Control

 The backhand dink isn’t fragile.
 It’s misunderstood.

-- Contact Point: Ideally in front of the body and just inside the outside foot.
+- Contact point: works best in front of the body, usually just inside the outside foot

 Why does my backhand dink pop up so often?